Mypy Frequently Asked Questions

 supports compilation to CPython C modules.
 It can give major speedups

-to certain classes of programs compared to CPython.
+to certain classes of programs compared to CPython, and it provides

 Mypy differs in the following aspects, among others:

-- Cython is more focused on performance than mypy.
-Mypy is primarily about
+- Cython is much more focused on performance than mypy.
+Mypy is only about

 - The mypy syntax is arguably simpler and more "Pythonic" (no